-The key project outcome will be a set of standardized metrics for the sector (“scorecard”) that will enable sector-wide benchmarking of energy use and that can be used to improve energy efficiency decision-making and performance.
-These metrics will be supported by the development of a web-based tool (“online tool”) to assist the LTC/RH sector in collecting the scorecard data.
-The online tool will facilitate data tracking and monitoring for the sector and will be used to populate a web-based dashboard, which will evolve from the Coalition's existing scorecard format.
+Assembling these metrics will be supported by a web-based tool (“online tool”) to assist LTC/RH users in collecting the scorecard data.
+The online tool will facilitate data tracking and monitoring for the sector and will be used to populate your own unique web-based dashboard.

-The new scorecard will continue the Coalition’s focus on helping organisations measure their environmental performance in a number of areas including energy and water conservation, waste management and recycling, corporate environmental leadership, pollution prevention, and energy behaviour.
-Ultimately, it will provide the sector and the IESO with important information and insights about the sector’s energy consumption.
+This new LTC/RH scorecard will continue the Coalition’s focus on helping Canada’s health care organisations measure their environmental performance in a number of areas including energy use, water use and waste management, pollution prevention, corporate leadership, food, transportation and climate change.
+Ultimately it will provide stakeholders with important information and insights about environmental concerns and enable individual facilities to pursue funding support programs like the Save on Energy program.

 "Using the Coalition’s existing Green Hospital Scorecard as a template, the new scorecard platform will be a game changer for operators of long-term care and retirement homes who wish to embrace environmental stewardship in a truly meaningful way.
 It will provide them with access to Canada’s first-ever, evidence-based evaluation tool to both help them measure their internal environmental performance and allow them to see where they stand environmentally relative to peer organisations." - Neil Ritchie, Executive Director, Canadian Coalition for Green Health Care